A JSON parser in less than 250 lines-of-code

 The parser currently uses a few macros, while normally I do not use them, because of control flow with the early returning it seemed acceptable to use them here.
 Maybe one day we can have reverse ? operations.

-The parser has cut some correct-ness corners for lightweight sake.
+The parser has cut some small parts of correctness corners for the sake of remaining lightweight.

 More on performance